chenghongyao/obsidian-linkcard-plugin/README.md

 ![card](img/card.png)

-the image address of the icon  is `http(s)://host/favicon.ico`, which might not exists for some website.
+the image address of the icon  is `http(s)://host/favicon.ico`, which might not exists for some websites.